aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ---
 title: '"/proc" file system | Enumerating for a foothold'
 tags:
     - linux
     - ctf
     - attack
 date: 2023-03-30 12:00:00
 excerpt: "A look into the \"/proc\" file system and how can an adversary leverage it for enumeration."
 banner_img: /img/proc_contents.png
 index_img: /img/proc_contents.png
 ---
-## What is "/proc"?
+# What is "/proc"?

 The `proc` file system, which usually lies in `/proc` directory of a Linux system, contains information about the runtime of the system and all processes on the system.
 This information is stored in the form of files or file-like objects which can be read from using simple text readers such `cat` or `grep` and can be modified by high-privileged users and processes for different purposes.

 If let's say a vulnerability like **LFI (Local File Inclusion)**, **command injection** or similar exists on a web app, which provides an attacker with read access on the target system.
 This exposes the `/proc` file system and most likely sensitive information alongside of it.
 This is something I can personally relate to when solving CTF machines.

-## A little scenario
+# A little scenario

-Throughout this post, I will be using a *smol* **python Flask** app that is deliberately vulnerable to an LFI to demonstrate the attack vector.
+Throughout this post, I will be using a small **python Flask** app that is deliberately vulnerable to an LFI to demonstrate the attack vector.
 The code for the web app is given below, make sure to run it in a contained environment:

 ```python
 from flask import Flask, request